-- This proposal improves the form required by Health and Safety Code § 573.002(d) for peace officers carrying out emergency detentions without a warrant.
+- This bill improves the form required by Health and Safety Code § 573.002(d) for peace officers carrying out emergency detentions without a warrant.
 The current form lacks prompts to elicit necessary information. - The proposed modifications add areas for officers to explain the bases for affirmative declarations of evidence of mental illness, substantial risk of harm, and the need for temporary restraint.

-Clarify a peace officer's duties in an emergency detention at a facility
+Clarify a Peace Officer's duties in an Emergency Detention at a Facility

-- Currently, when a peace officer presents an individual at a facility for an emergency detention authorized by warrant, the peace officer may then return to their community duties. - To make the two provisions consistent, this proposal adds subsection (f) to § 573.002 to state that a peace officer has no duty to remain at a facility or an emergency room once the officer presents a person for emergency mental health services under an Apprehension by a Peace Officer Without a Warrant and completes the required documentation.
+- Currently, when a peace officer presents an individual at a facility for an emergency detention authorized by warrant, the peace officer may then return to their community duties. - To make the two provisions consistent, this bill adds subsection (f) to § 573.002 to state that a peace officer has no duty to remain at a facility or an emergency room once the officer presents a person for emergency mental health services under an Apprehension by a Peace Officer Without a Warrant and completes the required documentation.
 This language largely parallels the 2023 addition of § 573.012(d-1).